phatak-dev/blog/_drafts/kube-5.md

 ### Container Port

 As part of the pod definition, we can  define which ports to be exposed from the container using *containerPort* property.
-This will expose that specific port in the container on it's ip address.
+This will expose that specific port to all the container on it's ip address

-Let's define port at 80 in our nginx deployment.
+Let's define port at 80, for nginx example.

 {% highlight yaml %}
-apiVersion : extensions/v1beta1
-kind: Deployment
-metadata:
-  name : nginx-deployment
-spec:
-  replicas : 1
-  template:
-    metadata :
-     labels :
-        name : nginx
-    spec :
-      containers:
-       - name : nginx
-         image : nginx
-         ports :
 - containerPort : 80
 {% endhighlight %}

-You can access complete file [here](https://github.com/phatak-dev/blog/blob/master/code/KubernetesExamples/nginxpod.yaml).
+You can access complete file [here]().

 ### Service

 Once we defined the container port, next step is to define service.

-Service abstraction defines a set of logical pods.
-This is a network abstraction which defines a policy to expose micro service using these pods to other parts of the application.
+Service abstraction gives way to define a set of logical pods.
+This is a network abstraction which defines a policy to expose micro service to other parts of the application.

 This seperation of container and it's service layer allows us to upgrade the different parts of the applications independent of each other.
 This is the strength of the microservice.